 If your company issues or might soon issue stablecoins, a new day for reporting and trust-building has arrived.
-The American Institute of CPAs (AICPA) has issued holistic criteria for stablecoin reserve reporting.
-It also plans to release for public comment, proposals for stablecoin-related controls.
+The American Institute of CPAs (AICPA) has issued holistic criteria for stablecoin reserve reporting, and also recently released for public comment, criteria for stablecoin-related controls.

-Together, these documents provide a common framework to allow issuers to meet current and proposed regulatory expectations.
-They also provide a basis for consistent, verifiable reporting that can build trust in your stablecoins among customers and other key stakeholders.
-As these criteria and controls become the industry standard, public acceptance of the broader stablecoin ecosystem will likely grow too.
+Together, these frameworks were developed with current and proposed regulatory expectations in mind.
+They provide a basis for consistent reporting that can help build trust in your stablecoins among customers and other key stakeholders.
+As these reporting and controls criteria become the industry standard, public acceptance of the broader stablecoin ecosystem will likely grow too.

 As a member of the AICPA committee that crafted this new framework, I’d like to share some of the most important takeaways for issuers.